munashekwarai/munashekwarai/README.md

 ## `04 / ENGINEERING STACK`

 Technology is treated as a toolbox rather than an identity.
-The stack changes according to the system being built.
+The stack changes according to the system being designed and the problem being solved.

 <table>